Allergy Shots in Cincinnati, OH: What to Know

 How much do allergy shots cost in Cincinnati?

 Traditional allergy shots in Cincinnati cost between $2,200 and $4,180 for Year 1 cash, with Cincinnati Children's and academic centers charging 20-40% above private practice.
-An at-home sublingual alternative is available for $59 per month.
+Curex at-home SCIT allergy shots are available at $129 per month as a convenient alternative.

 What is the most common allergy in Cincinnati?